citizensadvice/cab-ui/README.md

 ### Working process

-Currently there is a second file site-new.less that directly compiles everything into it, rather that site.less.
+Currently there is a second file site-new.less that directly compiles everything into it, rather than site.less.
 This allows us to run a 'cleanup' stylesheet and test stylesheet alongside one another.
 Make all clean up changes to site-new.less.

 site-new.less currently imports every file directly, rather than using imports of import files.
 This helps keep track of all the files.